nhrrob/wpwiki/upload-plugin-to-wordpress-plugin-directory-part-1.md

 ### We are done!

 - Congratulations!
-You have successfully setup PHPCS (PHP CodeSniffer) in WordPress
+You have successfully completed "Upload Plugin to WordPress Plugin Directory | Manual Deploy using SVN CLI"

 <br>